chadac/golang/src/cmd/compile/internal/inline/inlheur/testdata/props/README.txt

 		println(x)
 	}

-- when the test runs, it will compile the Go source file with an option to dump out function properties, then compare the new dump for each function with the JSON appearing in the header comment for the function (in the example above, the JSON appears between
+- when the test runs, it will compile the Golang source file with an option to dump out function properties, then compare the new dump for each function with the JSON appearing in the header comment for the function (in the example above, the JSON appears between